zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 6. Add each fetched IP address, if any, to *Name Servers* to the name server name it belongs to.

-7. Extract the set of [Not In-Domain] name server names from *Names* ("NID Names").
+7. Extract the set of [Out-Of-Domain] name server names from *Names* ("OOD Names").

-8. Get the IP addresses for name server names in *NID Names* by using Method [Get-NID-IPs] with *NID Names* as input.
+8. Get the IP addresses for name server names in *OOD Names* by using Method [Get-OOD-IPs] with *OOD Names* as input.

-9. Merge the set returned from [Get-NID-IPs] with *Name Servers*.
+9. Merge the set returned from [Get-OOD-IPs] with *Name Servers*.

 10. Output the *Name Servers* set.